camposdp/thermo_ROI/README.md

 * Run and the files will not be replaces, mas duplicated with a "_" in front of the name

 2) Extract ROI on python:

-*Open main.py in Python
+* Open main.py in Python
-*Replace "mypath" variable with the folder path
+* Replace "mypath" variable with the folder path
- -> Modifications may be necessary depending on the application
+* Modifications may be necessary depending on the application